hlpangaa/github-main/README.md

 **dApp for NFT Ticketing** (https://github.com/hlpangaa/nft-ticketing-main)

-- Deployed smart contracts in Ethereum network using hardhat framework, utilized a Next JS frontend to allow user to use Metamask to interact with the smart contract in a Web3 fashsion
+- Deployed smart contracts in the Ethereum network using hardhat framework, utilized a Next JS frontend to allow users to use Metamask to interact with the smart contract in a Web3 fashion
-- Hosted the frontend in Fleek(decentralized nodes) and connected with theGraph(indexing protocal) to listen the event emitted under the contracts, stored metadata in InterPlanetary File System(IPFS)
+- Hosted the frontend in Fleek(decentralized nodes) and connected with the graph(indexing protocol) to listen to the event emitted under the contracts, stored metadata in InterPlanetary File System(IPFS)

 #### Data Scraping